Skip to main content

 Powered by Transport for Greater Manchester

-TfGM is the Data Controller for personal information collected in the survey.
-This means that we decide how your personal data is processed and for what purposes.
+TfGM is the Data Controller.
+This means that TfGM make decisions on how your personal data is processed and for what purposes.

-2. What information we will collect from you
+What information we will collect from you (the purpose and legal basis for processing information)

 • Age